 The Truth Circle is designed to hold the space for collective grieving and bearing witness to one another’s pain.
 Bringing our grief and emotional pain to a shared space, via an embodied practice, has the capacity to build community, strengthen our ability to maintain emotional presence, and clarify our intention to work towards collective liberation.

 The basic format can be adapted to specific purposes.
 Sometimes, depending on the function of the ceremony, it is helpful to substitute objects and/or meanings associated with objects such that, in addition to grief, fear, emptiness, and/or anger, there are place holders for hope and/or commitment.
-We give an alternate format below; other adaptations can be found via our Group Exercises page.
+A couple of adaptations can be found via our Group Exercises page.

 Objects used: stone, dry leaves, empty bowl, sturdy stick

 Seating arrangement: participants should be seated in a circle If the group is large, the circle can be two or more people deep (preferably with cushions towards front, chairs behind, so the center of the circle is visible to all).

 - Begin by describing any relevant specific events, and some of the feelings participants might be experiencing in response to these events.